Wildflower (Billie Eilish song)

 "Wildflower" is a song by American singer-songwriter Billie Eilish and the fourth single from her third studio album, Hit Me Hard and Soft (2024).
-She wrote the track with her brother and its producer, Finneas O'Connell.
-A folk-pop song, "Wildflower" sees Eilish consoling her friend after a breakup only to later begin dating the friend's ex-boyfriend, and the guilt she felt as a result.
+She wrote it with her brother and its producer, Finneas O'Connell.
+A folk-pop track, "Wildflower" sees Eilish consoling her friend after a breakup only to later begin dating the friend's ex-boyfriend, and the guilt she felt as a result.
+It was serviced to contemporary hit radio in the United States by Darkroom and Interscope Records on March 4, 2025.

-In the United States, Darkroom and Interscope Records serviced "Wildflower" to contemporary hit radio on February 28, 2025.
-It peaked at number 17 on the Billboard Hot 100 and was certified double platinum by the Recording Industry Association of America.
-The track charted within numerous territories worldwide, reaching the top 10 in Malaysia, Portugal, and the United Kingdom, as well as the Middle East and North Africa, and received double platinum certifications in Australia, Canada, New Zealand, and Portugal.
+"Wildflower" charted within the top 10 in Greece, Malaysia, Portugal, the Middle East and North Africa, and the United Kingdom and peaked at number 17 on the US Billboard Hot 100.
+It was certified quadruple platinum in New Zealand, Portugal, and the United States and quintuple platinum in Australia and Canada.
+At the 68th Annual Grammy Awards, "Wildflower" was nominated for Record of the Year and won Song of the Year, setting a record for Eilish and O'Connell for the most wins in the category.
+They also tied Adele, Bruno Mars, and Paul Simon for the most General Field wins, with seven each.

 Promotion

 In July 2024, Eilish performed "Wildflower" in her episode of the Amazon Music series Songline.
-"Wildflower" was also part of Eilish's A Color's Show episode on September 18.
-The performance marked her return to the show after she first appeared on an episode in August 2017, seen as a milestone that helped shape her subsequent breakthrough.
-On October 19, Eilish performed the song as part of her Saturday Night Live set, accompanied by her brother Finneas O'Connell on an acoustic guitar.
+It was also part of her A Colors Show episode on September 18.
+The performance marked her return to the show after her first appearance in August 2017, which was seen as a milestone that helped shape her subsequent breakthrough.
+On October 19, Eilish performed the song on Saturday Night Live, accompanied by her brother, Finneas O'Connell, on an acoustic guitar.

 Composition and reception

-Even though Eilish had never clarified who the song is about, it was later reported that multiple lines in the song allude to her relationship with Devon Lee Carlson, the ex-girlfriend of Jesse Rutherford whom she herself dated from October 2022 to May 2023.
-The song's title is believed to be a reference to Wildflower Cases, a company founded by Carlson.
+"Wildflower" has been described as a folk-pop song.
+Although Eilish never clarified who it is about, it was later reported that multiple lines allude to her relationship with Devon Lee Carlson, the ex-girlfriend of Jesse Rutherford whom Eilish dated from October 2022 to May 2023.
+The title is believed to be a reference to Wildflower Cases, a company founded by Carlson.
 In a deeper analysis, Alex Hopper of American Songwriter opined that "Wildflower" serves as a "pseudo apology" to Carlson, in which Eilish depicts the end of their relationship.
 It showcases the singer as a "candid and honest" songwriter who does not shy away from highlighting her "rough edges".

-Upon release, Billboard ranked "Wildflower" as their favorite song from its parent album.
-According to writer Hannah Dailey, the "soulful and gloomy" song encompasses her "most mature songwriting yet", crafted to make "a complex story look simple" as she obsesses over her partner's ex-girlfriend.
+Billboard writer Hannah Dailey ranked "Wildflower" as her favorite song from its parent album.
+According to Dailey, the "soulful and gloomy" track encompasses "some of Eilish's most mature songwriting yet", crafted to make "a complex story look simple" as she obsesses over her partner's ex-girlfriend.
+In an interview with Elle published on April 28, 2026, Eilish stated that she drew inspiration from Arabic music while composing the song.
+She specifically cited Lebanese pop singer Nancy Ajram as an influence, noting that Ajram's melodic style and emotive vocal delivery contributed to shaping the song's musical direction and atmosphere.